 The two large windows on top of the two-story volume are the locations of the matching bunk platforms that have their own nook inside two of the four upstairs bedrooms.

 This raised ceiling accommodates clerestory below to bring south light over the covered porch (covered porch not framed yet in this photograph), but also forms the base for the upstairs raised bunk nooks overlooking the lake.
-Our clients say these bunk spaces are the most popular and talked-about feature of the project when they give tours.
+During project tours, client family and friends seem most intrigued by the loft bed platforms above the clerestory windows.